translated/lara-n8n/docs/config/translate-document.md

 - **noTrace** - No trace option (Incognito mode)
 - **style** - Translation style preference (faithful, fluid, creative)

-For more details on supported languages ​​see [supported-languages.md](supported-languages.md)
+For more details on supported languages see [supported-languages.md](supported-languages.md)

-For more details on supported formats ​​see [supported-formats.md](supported-formats.md)
+For more details on supported formats see [supported-formats.md](supported-formats.md)

 For more information about these fields, refer to the [official documentation](https://developers.laratranslate.com/docs/translate-document).